-IV.K.6 Determination of Background
+IV.J.6 Determination of Background

-The Permittee shall determine an appropriate background data set for inorganic constituents at the site in accordance with NMED's Risk Assessment Guidance for Site Investigations and Remediation (SSG, July 2015 as it may be updated).
+The Permittee shall determine an appropriate background data set for inorganic constituents at the site.
 The Permittee shall determine whether one or more background data sets are appropriate depending on soil types and geology at the site.
 Background concentrations for groundwater shall be collected from up-gradient wells.
 The background data set shall be representative of natural conditions unaffected by site activities and shall be statistically defensible.
 A sufficient number of background samples shall be collected for use in the risk assessment, including conducting site attribution analyses and comparison of data sets.